Nyarubuye massacre

-The Nyarubuye massacre is the name which is given to the killing of an estimated 20,000 civilians on April 15, 1994 at the Nyarubuye Roman Catholic Church in Kibungo Province, 140 km east of the Rwandan capital Kigali.
+The Nyarubuye massacre was the killing of an estimated 20,000 civilians on April 15, 1994 at the Nyarubuye Roman Catholic Church in Kibungo Province, 140 km east of the Rwandan capital Kigali.
 The victims were Tutsis.
 Men, women, and children were reported to have been indiscriminately killed, with the attackers allegedly using spears, machetes, clubs, hand grenades and automatic weapons.
 Local Interahamwe, acting in concert with the authorities, used bulldozers to knock down the church building.
 The militia used machetes and rifles to kill every person who tried to escape.
+There were multiple incidents of genocidal rape.

 The massacre was part of the April–July 1994 Rwandan genocide in which up to 1,000,000 people died.